Use Aurora HDR for free for 14 days.

 Old black and white photographs will likely need a fair amount of exposure and contrast adjustments.
 This image isn’t too bad, but it’s lacking in contrast and has a bit of a color cast.
 Many old images have been yellowed with age, and this will need to be adjusted as well.
 Photos fade over time, but luckily it’s easy to add contrast back into an image.

-Once the photo is cropped and straightened in Luminar, you can try to use a couple of Essential Looks to get a good starting point.
-I started with Haze Removal, which automatically added some more depth and contrast.
+Once the photo is cropped and straightened in Luminar Neo, you can try to use a couple of Essential Looks to get a good starting point.
+I started to edit old photos with Haze Removal, which automatically added some more depth and contrast.
 However, there’s still a sepia cast.
 If you prefer, you can keep it.
 If not, it’s easy to convert the image to black and white.

 On top of the Haze Removal Look, I added Classic B&W. At this point, the tones in the image are much better, but it’s still lacking in clarity.
-On the right-hand toolbar, I adjusted both the Clarity and Details sliders to bring out more detail.
+On the right-hand toolbar, I adjusted both the Clarity and Details sliders to bring out more detail to touch up old photos.
 As you adjust these sliders, more noise will appear.
 This is all down to personal preference: some people don’t mind natural film grain, but some may not want to sharpen the image enough to bring it out.

 If the photo were in color, you’d have to decide whether to fix the exposure first or correct the color.
 Start with whichever is in the worst shape.
 The Tone filter works great for luminance corrections, as does the Curves filter.